Radio Mi Amigo

 Radio Ship Back On Air For 60th Anniversary of Pirates

-The LV18 will be able to take part in the 60th anniversary of offshore broadcasting after a mammoth effort by contractors and volunteers to prepare and repair the ship following the horrendous fire on 2nd February, The work has been gratefully supported by the community and businesses, including the New Bell Inn and Electric Palace, who have raised money for the Pharos Trust to help the ship’s restoration.
+The LV18 was able to take part in the 60th anniversary of offshore broadcasting after a mammoth effort by contractors and volunteers to prepare and repair the ship following the horrendous fire on 2nd February.
+The work has been gratefully supported by the community and businesses, including the New Bell Inn and Electric Palace, who have raised money for the Pharos Trust to help the ship’s restoration.

-BBC Essex will be also be broadcasting live from on board the LV18 on Easter Saturday with Steve Scruton and Ian Wyatt between 2 and 6.
-Steve is also hosting a fundraising show for the LV18 restoration at the Electric Palace on Bank Holiday Monday.
-The cinema is also showing a dedicated weekend of 1960’s films, including ‘Dateline Diamonds’, some of which, was filmed in Harwich and on board the Radio London pirate ship in 1965.
-The cinema is donating a proportion of the proceeds to the Pharos charitable trust, which owns and operates LV18
+BBC Essex was also be broadcasting live from on board the LV18 on Easter Saturday with Steve Scruton and Ian Wyatt between 2 and 6.
+Steve also hosted a fundraising show for the LV18 restoration at the Electric Palace on Bank Holiday Monday.
+The cinema showed a dedicated weekend of 1960’s films, including ‘Dateline Diamonds’, some of which, was filmed in Harwich and on board the Radio London pirate ship in 1965.
+The cinema also donated a proportion of the proceeds to the Pharos charitable trust, which owns and operates LV18.

-Tony O’Neil, chairman of the Pharos Trust, said he was delighted that the ship’s studio would be available for the weekend, and this was a testament to the efforts everyone had put in and to the enormous support the charitable trust has received from voluntary efforts and community involvement alike.
+Tony O’Neil, chairman of the Pharos Trust, said he was delighted that the ship’s studio was available for the weekend, and this was a testament to the efforts everyone had put in and to the enormous support the charitable trust has received from voluntary efforts and community involvement alike.
 There is still much work to be done to finish the restoration work and a crowd funder has been set up to assist in this.
-It is hoped that the unique heritage vessel will shortly be reopened to the public.

 For the Easter Schedule please see Easter Schedule